Acet-Aminophen/KF2_AUTO_SERVER_MAKER/Read us/02_Config.md

 CONF_DIRECTORY_PATH_TEMP_DEFAULT_GAME=game_config/temp/
 ```

 2. key, The GCP project key, and it has the following structure.
+You can get more infos in [here.](https://libcloud.readthedocs.io/en/stable/compute/drivers/gce.html)
 ```
 {
   "type": "",